Start simple

 Services broker requests to an orchestrated set of pods

-Pods may be replicates across multiple worker nodes
+Pods may be replicated across multiple worker nodes

 Kubernetes cluster